Three Tips for Dealing With Grief After The Wrongful Death of a Loved One

 - Find ways to forgive yourself and others in your own time.
-Don't just forgive because your priest or mental health provider says so.
+Don’t just forgive because your priest or mental health provider says so.
 You have to want it.
-I recommend reading a book that helped me a lot, called "Discipline Equals Freedom," by Jocko Willink, a former Navy SEAL Commander.
-It helped me understand self-love and that forgiveness comes from the heart must forgive to be true.
+I recommend reading a book that helped me a lot, called “Discipline Equals Freedom,” by Jocko Willink, a former Navy SEAL Commander.
+It helped me understand self-love and that forgiveness comes from the heart and must forgive to be true.

 Most of all, grief after a wrongful death presents many expressions and manifestations.
-But each person's grief is unique to them.
-You can't create a formula that works for each person.
-Some of you may want to speak to the DA if it's a murder.
-Others may have no choice but to deal with a wrongful death lawyer if they are to have any chance of getting compensation after losing the income the decedent brought to his or her family.
+But each person’s grief is unique to them.
+You can’t create a formula that works for each person.
+Some of you may want to speak to the DA if it’s a murder.
+Others may have no choice but to deal with a wrongful death lawyer if they are to have any chance of getting compensation after losing the income the decedent brought to their family.

 This article is in the loving memory of Sergeant Paul Ehline, USMC.
-Semper Fi dad.
+Semper Fi, dad.
 See you in Valhalla Marine!